 In relation to Jan Ferguson OAM, she is currently the Chair of Nature Foundation Limited.
-Nature Foundation Limited, is a charity, and has recently become an Associate member of IAL.
-The standard annual Associate fee of \$2,000 was received by the Group in July 2021.
+Nature Foundation Limited, is a charity, and became an Associate member of IAL in July 2021.
+The standard annual Associate fee of \$2,000 was received by the Group in September 2022 (July 2021 \$2,000).
 The rights of an Associate member are set out in Schedule 1 of the IAL Constitution.
 An Associate member has no voting rights.